alliekponvelle/TikTok-Shop/README.md

             <tr><td>TikTok</td><td>Provides shopping infrastructure, checkout, discovery, and policy enforcement.</td><td>Platform and transaction fees.</td></tr>
           </tbody>
         </table>
-        <p>As an affiliate creator, your job is not to carry inventory.
+        <p style="margin-top:14px;">As an affiliate creator, your job is not to carry inventory.
 Your job is to make product content that gets attention, earns trust, and moves people to purchase.</p>
       </article>

       <article class="lesson">